XingxinHE/MathForGame/README.md

-> ​	:star:**Definition 3.3.
+> ​	⭐**Definition 3.3.
 Elementary row operation**: It is one of the following three operations that can be performed on a matrix

 1. exchange 2 rows
 2. multiply a row by a nonzero scalar